Barbetta Lockart (contemporary art pages)

 When I moved back to California I opened a bead and art shop and indulged in my love of beads, cultural treasures from around the globe, and fine art.
 When I eventually closed the shop to get into my own studio space, ITSA Studio was officially born and given a name, but the bead shop continued within that space, carrying beads, world market items and textiles, art supplies (especially surface design supplies), and whatever I found that was interesting.

 ITSA Studio continues today, but not in a traditional retail setting.
 I have all sorts of beads available from seed beads to bugle beads, Czech glass, artisan glass, metal and natural beads (shell, bone etc.), ethnic beads and jewelry, foils and glues for surface design work and much, much more.
 I also teach classes in my studio as well as at other venues off site.
-ITSA Studio is also found online at its website, on Facebook, Instagram and on Etsy.
+ITSA Studio is also found online on Facebook, Instagram and on Etsy.

 Barbetta Lockart Contemporary Art: Is the fine art alter ego of ITSA Studio: I create fine art for gallery shows, collectors and for studio sales.
 I paint, sculpt, assemble and construct.
 I felt, dye, rip, tear and shred, glue, stamp, hammer and sew.
 I enjoy using found objects, used objects and junk…I like to give old things new life and new respect, but will also use new items as well.
 The studio is sort of a creative free-for-all.